MatthewDelong/README.md/README.md

 # Matthews-World 11/07/2025

-- Openweather API Keys are not stored in this repository but keeping it private.
+- Openweather API Keys are not stored on Github but keeping the repositiory private.
 ---

 **Live Site**:-[here](https://matthews-world.netlify.app/)